ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

     Common FrSky Telemetry Setup with OpenTX transmitter running :ref:`FlightDeck <common-frsky-flightdeck>` or :ref:`Yaapu Telemetry Script <common-frsky-yaapu>`.

 .. note:: before the addition of FrSky telemetry protocols to ArduPilot, it was necessary to use an external converter to convert normal MAVLink telemetry from the Autopilot into FrSky Sport compatible telemetry (See :ref:`common-frsky-mavlink`), but this is no longer required.
+However, the `MAV2PT converter <https://www.rcgroups.com/forums/showthread.php?3089648-Mavlink-To-FrSky-Passthrough-Converter>`__ is especially useful for converting MAVLink telemetry output from many long-range RC systems for display on an OpenTX transmitter or forwarding via Bluetooth or WiFi to a smarphone or PC running a Ground Control Station.

 Setup